NEUBIAS/training-resources/_includes/measure_shapes/measure_shapes_act1_imagejgui_rois.md

-- Open an image with objects of different shapes, choosing one that is mentioned in the activity
+- Open an image with objects of different shapes (see activity preface)
 - Use `Analyse > Tools > ROI Manager` to open the ROI manager
 - Use the ROI tools, e.g. the Polygon selection in the Fiji menu bar to delineate some objects in the image
 - Use `ROI Manager > Add` to record each ROI
-- Use `ROI Manager > Rename...` to give them good names
+- Use `ROI Manager > Rename...` to give them meaningful names
 - For easier region identification use `ROI Manager > More > Options`
   - [X] Use ROI names as labels
 - Display all regions using `ROI Manager`